 Day 2 – Mix 40% of the new food with 60% of the old.

 Day 3 – Mix 60% of the new food with 40% of the old.

 Day 4 – Mix 80% of the new food with 20% of the old.

 Day 5 – Feed 100% of the new food.

 *If at any point during this process your dog stops eating or develops vomiting or diarrhea, do not feed any more of the new food and call the office

 Yes.
 You will be sent a confirmation email with tracking details once your order has been processed and shipped.

 We only ship to Canada.
-Do to the nature and perasabiltiy of our product we currently only ship within Canada.
+Due to the nature and perasabiltiy of our product we currently only ship within Canada.

 Shipping Rates are automatically calculated during check out.
-If you have any additional quires about these rates or want to arrange courier shipping please contact Northern Hound directly.
+If you have any additional enquires about these rates or want to arrange courier shipping please contact Northern Hound directly.